Bundie logoBundie

 • Not custodial (Bundie cannot access your funds)

-Example You deposit 1,000 USDC to your vault on Scroll, then allocate:
+Example You deposit 1,000 USDC into your Arbitrum Account, then allocate:

-• 300 USDC → Stays in vault (0% yield but available for quick moves)
+• 300 USDC → stays idle in your Account (0% yield but available for quick moves)

-Your vault on Scroll tracks all three positions, even though the assets are working on different chains.
+Your Account tracks all three, even though some assets are working on another chain.

 Signs transactionsExecutes strategies